-But which restaurant marketing ideas and trends should you draw inspiration from, thereby winning your business more business?
+But where should you start?
+And which restaurant marketing ideas and trends should you draw inspiration from?

-In this post, we cover some restaurant marketing ideas and trends worth considering, as well as three strategies to use when analyzing whether it’s worth your while to incorporate a trend when you’re on the hunt for new restaurant menu ideas or restaurant promotions for your marketing plan.
+In this post, we cover some restaurant marketing ideas and trends worth considering, as well as three strategies to start with.

 Restaurant Marketing Plan

 Create a marketing plan that'll entice and engage the customers you want with this customizable marketing plan template and interactive calendar from Toast.